jsecurity101/Detecting-Process-Injection-Techniques/Detection_WriteUps/Hook_Injection/hook_injection.md

 # Goal:
-Detect an advesary Process Hollowing
+Detect an advesary utilizing the `SetWindowsHookEx` API to load a malicous DLL into a processes address space.

 # Categorization: